 Choosing the right CCTV camera can feel a bit daunting, but it all boils down to your specific needs.
 If you’re looking for outdoor coverage, bullet cameras might be your best bet.
 Need something more discreet?
 Dome or hidden cameras could work perfectly.

 The key is identifying what you want to monitor, the environment youโre working in, and how detailed you need your footage to be.
+And, of course, don’t forget to check the legal terms for installing cameras before spending any money.
 Each camera type has its strengths, and knowing the options makes all the difference in building a security system that works for you.